-If you’ve been keeping up with me on Insta, I’ve been here way to many times.
-Seriously obsessed with Pok the Raw Bar.
-It’s basically a sushi bowl but way better!
+Still obsessed with Pok the Raw Bar.
+It’s basically a sushi bowl, but way better!
 I always get their spicy ponzu tuna bowl.
-For the base, you can choose from citrus kale, cauli-rice, bamboo rice and one other.
+For the base, you can choose from citrus kale, cauli-rice, bamboo rice or do half and half.
 I usually opt for half bamboo rice and half citrus kale.
 Add the crispy onions for texture.
-It can get expensive here, but it’s so good.
-If you feel like splurging, grab one of their matcha latte’s too.
+Definitely try an item from the matcha bar.
+They’re one of the few in Dallas that can make a pretty decent matcha latte.

 Address: 3699 McKinney Ave #306, Dallas, TX 75204